chimpwizard/playgound/architecture/micro/README.md

 ****

-The goal of this POC is create an application using micro front end and micro services using containers.
+The goal of this POC is create an application using micro front end and micro services on the smallest possible container.

 ## Proposed Design